 This role is fundamentally consistent with management goals, and with the overall process of aligning organizational processes to achieve its strategic vision.
-An excellent product that performs as planned and meets projected market impact also must be safe and effective.
-To the extent possible, it must be free of defects.
+An excellent product is one that performs as expected while meeting projected market impact in addition to being safe and effective.
+To the maximum extent possible, it must be free of defects.

-The commitment of top management to the development process from the conception stages to distribution reflects the quality of organizational management.
-It becomes the hub of a wheel consisting of design controls, correction and prevention, production processes and allows top management a good overview of the general compliance status in the company.
+The commitment of top management to the development process, from the conception stages to distribution, reflects the quality of organizational management.
+It becomes the hub of a wheel, consisting of design controls, correction and prevention, and production processes, and “allows for the top-level management to have a good overview of the general compliance status of the company.

 Support for Legal Review and Mitigation

 Risk management is a priority, and it drives many internal assessments.
 However, complaints, or the lack thereof, do little to confirm the quality of a medical device.
-But, prompt and thorough complaint processing can provide information on nonconforming products and will build a record of timely action and diligent efforts to discover and remedy product issues and usage problems.
+However, prompt and thorough complaint processing can provide information on non-conforming products, thereby building a record of timely action accompanied by diligent efforts to discover and remedy product issues and usage problems.

-The documentation requirements of the regulations and the exacting record keeping that underpins the Device Master Record and the Device History Record also provide the basis for a legal foundation.
-Compliance with a responsive quality management system is evidence of good faith pursuit of an error free production process, diligent after-sale oversight, and prompt action including notices, advisories, and amendments to the previous information.
+The documentation requirements of the regulations, and the exacting record-keeping that underpins the Device Master Record and the Device History Record, also provide the basis for a legal foundation.
+Compliance, with a responsive quality management system, is evidence of good faith, the pursuit of an error-free production process, diligent after-sale oversight, prompt action including notices, advisories, and amendments to the previous information.

 Corrective and Preventative Actions

 The results in the planning and production processes are a function of the effectiveness of the design and development phase.
-The design and development output is the primary input for production.
+The output from design and development is the primary input for production.

-In production, the instances of nonconforming products require corrections, but they also present an opportunity for corrective actions that examine the entire record and assess relevant systems.
+In production, the instances of nonconforming products require corrections, but they also present opportunities for corrective actions that examine the entire record and assess relevant systems.
 Systemic causes of error and nonconforming products are vital findings for successful production processes.

 Software validation is a key part of system evaluation.
-While there is an important regulatory distinction between corrective actions and product corrections in the organizational environment, it is vital that the distinction disappear and resolve into a fluid process.
+While there is an important regulatory distinction between corrective actions and product corrections in the organizational environment, it is vital that the distinction disappears and resolves into a fluid process.

-Corrections trigger corrective actions, a rigorous assessment, and evaluation.
-This process should involve top management commitment, for it is the crucible of product quality, the ability to discover errors and refine the production process.
+Corrections trigger corrective actions, rigorous assessments, and evaluation.
+This process should involve top management commitment, for it is the crucible of product quality, the discovery of errors, and the refinement of production processes.

-As the entity that puts the product into the marketplace, there are non-transferable responsibilities that attach and are not relieved by outsourcing, subcontracting, or spreading work among internal divisions that are outside of the central quality management system.
-In each of these instances, the responsibility for compliance does not shift; management responsibility remains with the device manufacturer.
+As the entity that puts the product into the marketplace, there are non-transferable responsibilities that attach and are not relieved by outsourcing, subcontracting, or distributing work amongst internal divisions that are outside of the central quality management system.
+In each of these instances, the responsibility for compliance does not shift; and the management responsibility remains with the device manufacturer.
 In the global economy, this requirement creates an additional management oversight responsibility.